ES-1085/f2025-ds1-project-gold/proposal/proposal.md

 `# Below`, `% Below`, `# Meeting / Exceeding`, \`% Meeting / Exceeding
 and Time Period.

+For analysis.
+We did not analyze WHE Bottom, WHE Top, or Average, as we used them only as benchmarks.

 ## 2. Data

 We are currently tidying up the 6 datasets we plan on using for our